When things in your life seem almost too much to handle . . .

 to recognize that this jar represents your life.
 The golf balls are the

-gs -- your family, your children, your health, your friends,
+important things -- your family, your children, your health, your friends,

 and your favorite passions.
 These are the things that if everything else were lost and

--- your life would still be full.
+only they remained -- your life would still be full.

 “The pebbles are the other things that matter like your job, your